lotaris/jee-oauth/define-oauth-configuration.md

 # Define OAuth configuration

-In this step you need to define the OAuth behaviour of your app, more exactlty the lists of accepted roles, scopes and grant types, and also some relations between them.
-This should be done in a class which implements [IOAuthConfiguration][IOAuthConfiguration] interface.
+In this step you need to define the OAuth behaviour of your application, more exactlty the lists of accepted roles, scopes and grant types, and also some relations between them.
+This should be done in a new class which implements [IOAuthConfiguration][IOAuthConfiguration] interface.

 ## Select OAuth grant types